 3. How much will it cost to sell the business?

 Adding the two factors above into the mix, you will probably have other expenses, such as the preparation of tax and financial statements, legal fees, marketing fees, any improvements that must be made before the sale, and the cost of due diligence and the expenses of dealing with the sales process, which includes a virtual data room (VDR).

 This is a valid question, and in the big picture, selling to a competitor should be no different than selling to another party, except that there obviously must be strong non-disclosure agreements (NDAs) instituted at the outset of the deal.

-5. How quickly can I sell the business?
+5. Can I sell the business quickly?

-On average, it takes six to nine months to sell a business.
 As you probably gathered from the previous questions, rushing through the process should be avoided.
 However, the more prepared and flexible you are, the faster the entire process should go.

 6. What about selling a franchise?